CLI reference

 perch byolm status # show the current local model

 The CLI connects to MCP servers for capabilities beyond the folder.
-It ships with CourtListener for legal research and Playwright for browser automation, and you can add your own in .perch/mcp.json.
-Connected tools appear alongside the built-in ones.
+You add them in .perch/mcp.json, and connected tools then appear alongside the built-in ones.
 See MCP servers.